ronaldsuwandi/neuralnetworks/README.md

 - Multiple stopping conditions.
 Currently it supports stopping conditions based on error or number of iterations.
 If multiple stopping conditions are provided, it will be treated as `OR` (if either stopping condition is fulfilled, the optimizer stops training)

+## Note - this library is not yet production ready

 ## Usage